Quis custodiet ipsos custodes?: Reference to political power

-This phrase is used generally to consider the embodiment of the philosophical question as to how power can be held to account.
+This phrase is used in general to consider the embodiment of the philosophical question as to how power can be held to account.
 It is sometimes incorrectly attributed as a direct quotation from Plato's Republic in both popular media and academic contexts.
-There is no exact parallel in the Republic, but it is used by modern authors to express Socrates' concerns about the guardians, the solution to which is to properly train their souls.
+There is no exact parallel in the Republic, but it is used by modern authors to express Socrates' concerns about the guardians, whose solution is to properly train their souls.

 Several 19th-century examples of the association with Plato can be found, often dropping "ipsos".
 John Stuart Mill quotes it thus in Considerations on Representative Government (1861), though without reference to Plato.
 Plato's Republic though was hardly ever referenced by classical Latin authors like Juvenal, and it has been noted that it simply disappeared from literary awareness for a thousand years except for traces in the writings of Cicero and St. Augustine.
 In the Republic, a putatively perfect society is described by Socrates, the main character in this Socratic dialogue.

 Socrates proposed a guardian class to protect that society, and the custodes (watchmen) from the Satires are often interpreted as being parallel to the Platonic guardians (phylakes in Greek).
 Socrates's answer to the problem is, in essence, that the guardians will be manipulated to guard themselves against themselves via a deception often called the "noble lie" in English.

 As Leonid Hurwicz pointed out in his 2007 lecture on accepting the Nobel Memorial Prize in Economic Sciences, one of Socrates's interlocutors in the Republic, Glaucon, even goes so far as to say "it would be absurd that a guardian should need a guard."

 The issue of the accountability of political power, traced back to different passages of the Old and New Testaments, received great attention in medieval and early modern Christian thought, especially in connection with the exercise of authority in the Church and in church-state relations.
 In the Protestant tradition it also animated the debate about who was to be the final arbiter in the interpretation of the Scriptures.

 In his 2013 report to the UN Human Rights Council, Alfred-Maurice de Zayas, the United Nations Independent Expert on the Promotion of a Democratic and Equitable International Order, elucidated Juvenal's continued relevance: “Crucial remains the conviction that the government should serve the people and that its powers must be circumscribed by a Constitution and the rule of law.
 Juvenal's question quis custodiet ipsos custodes (who guards the guardians?) remains a central concern of democracy, since the people must always watch over the constitutional behaviour of the leaders and impeach them if they act in contravention of their duties.
 Constitutional courts must fulfil this need and civil society should show solidarity with human rights defenders and whistleblowers who, far from being unpatriotic, perform a democratic service to their countries and the world.”